ilastik/ilastik.github.io/documentation/basics/installation.md

   It should produce something like `C:\Program Files\ibm\ILOG\CPLEX_Studio1280\cplex\bin\x64_win64\cplex.exe` (the path prefix should match the contents of the `CPLEX_STUDIO_DIR1280` variable).
 * Make sure that the directory containing `cplex.exe` also contains `cplex1280.dll`, `ILOG.CPLEX.dll`, and `ILOG.Concert.dll`.

-After a successful installation, learning the weights in the *Tracking with Learning Workflow* will be enabled.
+Learning the weights in the *Tracking with Learning Workflow* should now be enabled.
 If it isn't, you may copy the files `cplex1280.dll`, `ILOG.CPLEX.dll`, and `ILOG.Concert.dll` (if you can locate them somewhere) to the *binary* folder of the ilastik installation, usually located at `C:\Program Files\ilastik\bin`.
 If it still doesn't work, please [contact us]({{site.baseurl}}/community.html).